Russian sanctions threaten both Europe's farmers and policymakers

 George Polychronakis of Greek fruit export association Incofruit-Hellas, for example, watched as some 250 truckloads of peaches and nectarines en route to Russia were halted when the embargo hit.

-Greece exported 160,000 tonnes of fruit to Russia last year, worth 180 million euros to the crisis-hit EU member.
+Greece exported 160,000 tonnes of fruit to Russia last year, worth 180 million euros ($240 million) to the crisis-hit EU member.

 "They'll either have to sell it at any price to countries along the way or be forced to bring it back to Greece where it will be destroyed," he said.